The FAQs library provides search and filter options for finding answers to many of the most frequently asked questions (FAQs).

 To learn more about the ASAP registration process, please see the ASAP Registration Checklist.

 To identify your E-Biz POC, visit SAM.gov, select “Search Records,” enter your entity information, and then view “POCs” (including the E-Biz POC) within the Entity Profile.

 Yes.
 The SAM E-Biz POC has been designated as the ASAP POC to complete enrollment and will receive the ASAP enrollment emails.
 During the enrollment process, the POC can add the appropriate users to the ASAP roles.

-The dissemination of the ASAP enrollment invitations started on July 1, 2020, and continued on a rolling basis through the end of August 2020.
+Entities new to DOJ will be invited to enroll in ASAP during the award notification and acceptance process.
 If you have not yet received your ASAP enrollment invitation, please check your spam filters to see if the email was filtered out.
-If the ASAP enrollment invitation is not in your spam folder, contact the OCFO Customer Service Center by email at [email protected] or by phone 800–458–0786 to request that your invitation be resent.
+If the ASAP enrollment invitation is not in your spam folder, contact the OCFO Customer Service Center by email at [email protected] or by phone 800-458-0786 to request that your invitation be resent.

 Entities can also check the status of their enrollment (including whether their enrollment has been initiated) by contacting [email protected] and providing their entity’s DUNS and EIN.